khenmarkbetito/chatwithai/README.md

-# Gemini Chat App
+# Nexus Chat App

-A mobile application for chatting with Google's Gemini AI using React Native and Expo.
+A mobile application for chatting with AI using React Native and Expo.

 ## Features